prikhi/bodyweight-client/README.md

     * Log a completed workout
     * Log a workout as you complete it
 * Users
-    * Profiels & profile pages
+    * Profiles & profile pages
         * Name
         * Subscribed routines
+        * Created routines
         * Logged workouts
+        * Reddit/twitter/facebook username
     * Routines owned by Users(add author to Routines table)
-    * Only routine owners
+    * Only routine owners can edit/delete their routines
     * Admin Users allowed to add/edit/delete exercises
+    * Page for admin users to see exercises w/o YouTube or Amazon links
     * Only a user can see their private routines
     * User can subscribe to a routine(Add subscriber count to Routines table)
 * Homepage